Alphix/gssproxy/docs/KRB5_TRACE.md

 ---
 [^1]: Until recently, an [issue](https://github.com/gssapi/gssproxy/issues/44)
       with how the standard error is setup **required** redirection to an actual file in order to obtain any KRB5 Tracing information.
-If you are using an older version of gssproxy you will need to set the KRB5_TRACE environment variable to an actual file, changing debug level will not be sufficient.
+If you are using an older version of gssproxy you will need to set the `KRB5_TRACE` environment variable to an actual file, changing the debug level will not be sufficient.

-[^2]: Setting KRB5_TRACE will cause KRB5 tracing information to be emitted regradless of gssproxy's debug level.
+[^2]: Setting `KRB5_TRACE` will cause tracing information to be emitted
+      regardless of `gssproxy`'s debug level.